This post may contain affiliate links.

 These can cause appetite loss, inflamed gills, damaged fins, swollen eyes, and various diseases.
 With the help of bacteria, the waste is transformed into a less harmful substance that fish can tolerate and comfortably live with.

 Moreover, bacteria also ensures your fish live in a more natural environment rather than a sterile one.
 Sterile environments won’t help your fish thrive.
 Having beneficial bacteria helps boost your fish’s immune system besides keeping the water clean.

 How to Add Bacteria to Fish Tank?

 To add bacteria to your aquarium, cycle your fish tank.
 You can do this by picking a few hardy fish that can withstand higher than normal levels of ammonia.
-Then, add a bacteria supplement like MarineLand Freshwater Bacteria or Brightwell Microbacter Start from Amazon.
+Then, add a bacteria supplement like Brightwell Microbacter Start from Amazon.

 Lightly feed your fish over the next month, and gradually increase their food every week.
 This will allow the bacteria enough time to establish itself to be able to handle the waste produced by the fish.

-When cycling your tank, it’s essential to regularly check its ammonium levels with an aquarium water test kit like API Test Kit or Millard Test Strips.
+When cycling your tank, it’s essential to regularly check its ammonium levels with an aquarium water test kit like API Test Kit.
 This should be done every day or once every two days in the beginning.
 Once you find ammonia or nitrite above 0.2 ppm, you need to partially change the water to get rid of the toxic waste.

 You can rest assured that cycling your aquarium is a success if the ammonium levels are at 0 ppm and your fish has been eating normal levels of food for a week.